Buckingham Palace Garden: Garden parties

-The garden was the setting for the Royal Garden Parties held by Queen Elizabeth II.
+The garden is the setting for the Royal Garden Parties held by the reigning monarch.
 Although earlier Royal owners had held entertainments in the garden, the tradition of large, formal, garden parties was established by Victoria, for whose Golden and Diamond Jubilees, two particularly lavish parties were held in 1887 and 1897.
 Three garden parties are held at Buckingham Palace, and one at the Palace of Holyroodhouse (in Scotland) each summer.
-The Queen also gives permission for additional garden parties to be held; in 2008, parties were held for the Centenary of the Royal Charter to the British Red Cross, the Territorial Army, the Not Forgotten Association and for those attending the Lambeth Conference.
+The monarch also gives permission for additional garden parties to be held; in 2008, parties were held for the Centenary of the Royal Charter to the British Red Cross, the Territorial Army, the Not Forgotten Association and for those attending the Lambeth Conference.
 Some 30,000 guests attend the parties each year, which recommenced in 2022, after a two-year abeyance due to the COVID-19 pandemic.
 Nominations for invitations to the garden parties are made by the Lord-lieutenants, government departments, the armed forces, the Diplomatic corps and a range of charities and societies.
-The nominations, which are intended to acknowledge public service, are approved by the Lord Chamberlain, who then issues the invitations in the name of the Queen.
+The nominations, which are intended to acknowledge public service, are approved by the Lord Chamberlain, who then issues the invitations in the name of the king.

 Guests take tea and sandwiches in marquees erected in the garden.
-Just prior to 4.00 p.m. the Queen and accompanying members of the Royal Family emerge from the Bow Room in the palace, as a band plays the National Anthem.
+Just prior to 4.00 p.m. the king and accompanying members of the Royal Family emerge from the Bow Room in the palace, as a band plays the National Anthem.
 The royal party then process through ranks of assembled guests towards the Royal Tea Tent, greeting those previously selected for the honour.
 A second private tea tent is reserved for diplomatic guests, while all other attendees make use of the general tent.
 Two military bands alternate in playing a "continuous supply of festive music".

 Description

+The site and the trees

-The garden, the largest in London, covers 17 ha and contains over 1,000 trees, 325 specimens of wild plants and 35 different species of birds.
-The, largely-flat, site forms a rough triangle with Buckingham Palace at the apex.
+The garden, the largest in London, covers 17 ha and contains more than 1,000 trees, 325 specimens of wild plants and 35 different species of birds.
+The largely-flat site forms a rough triangle with Buckingham Palace at the apex.
 The western (rear) facade opens on to a long terrace, the West Terrace, which overlooks a large lawn, known as the Main Lawn.
 Beyond the lawn is the lake.
 The whole is surrounded by a wall and, internally, by a gravel path which runs around the garden's perimeter, with branches diverting around the lawns, lake and island flowerbeds.
-The dominating species of tree is the London Plane, Platanus × acerifolia.
+The dominating species of tree is the London Plane Platanus × hispanica.
 There are a large number of commemorative trees, planted to celebrate royal occasions, which continues a tradition begun by Queen Victoria and Prince Albert.
 24 trees within the garden are designated as "Champion Trees" on the Tree Register of the British Isles.